webersongao/MicroBlog/readme-en.txt

 1.0
 Initial release (basic functions including editing/publishing, shortcode insertion, widget insertion, control panel).

-In simple terms:
-1. Upload the file package - install and activate - configure the plugin - enter the control panel (use server-side file management - upload).
-2. Create a new page, copy and paste `[microblog]` into the "page" where you want it displayed, then save and publish.
-3. If you want to use widgets, add them in your backend, and view them on the frontend.

-Not satisfied yet?
-Open the microblog control panel, adjust the necessary configurations, and if there are still bugs, contact me.

-Future development plans:

-1. Move all parameters to the control panel (completed).
-2. Support switching between Chinese and English + external comments (in progress).
-3. Support image grid (completed).
-4. Still thinking~

-More features await your suggestions!

 Feel free to provide feedback, and if you're interested in tinkering, feel free to contact me~